named-data/PyNDN2/INSTALL.md

 The documentation output is in `doc/_build/html/index.html`.

+### _pyndn C module

 To install the optional _pyndn C module, you need the prerequisites python-dev and libcrypto.
 To build in a terminal, change directory to the PyNDN2 root.
 Enter:

     ./configure
     make
     sudo make install

+Notice where the modules are installed.
+On the Mac, depending on your installation you may need to link the files from the correct packages folder:

+    cd /Library/Python/2.7/site-packages/
+    sudo ln -s /usr/local/lib/python2.7/site-packages/_pyndn.la
+    sudo ln -s /usr/local/lib/python2.7/site-packages/_pyndn.so

 Files
 =====